elatella/jenkins-techlab/content/en/docs/09_artifacts/_index.en.md

 Declarative jobs automatically check out the repository containing the jobs ``Jenkinsfile``.

-If needed this can be prevented with the ``skipDefaultCheckout()`` build option. ``archiveArtifacts`` copies the given artifacts onto the main and associates them with the current build.
+If needed this can be prevented with the ``skipDefaultCheckout()`` build option. ``archiveArtifacts`` copies the given artifacts onto the controller and associates them with the current build.
 When a build is deleted all associated artifacts are deleted too.

 ``archiveArtifacts`` was introduced with Jenkins 2.
 It is more flexible than the ``archive`` step and provides additional options like ``exclude``.